Sport inspired by J.K. Rowling books to change name due to author's opinions on gender

 Quidditch is the only full-contact mixed-gender sport in the world, “greatly encouraging” those who identify with the trans and non-binary community to partake.

-QuidditchUK announced today (December 20) they were supporting proposals by US Quidditch to rename the sport, after the writer attracted criticism for her views on gender identity.
+QuidditchUK announced this week they were supporting proposals by US Quidditch to rename the sport, after the writer attracted criticism for her views on gender identity.

 In a statement, they said: “The issues surrounding both the Warner Brothers trademark and JK Rowling’s remarks and statements against the transgender members of our community have accelerated this desire to move our branding away from the ‘quidditch’ name and shift towards our own identity.